 Fear early in labor causes the labouring woman to release stress hormones, which inhibit oxytocin release and therefore contractions.
 So begins the cascade of interventions that start with an exogenous source of oxytocin that is unable to reach the brain to cause desirable behavioural responses, but increases labor pain levels to such an extent that analgesia or anaesthesia will be necessary.
-This in turn increases the incidence of birth complications, inhibits the release of beta-endorphin, and makes both mother and baby drowsy and less-responsive to each other.
-Baby is quickly separated from his mother for resuscitation.
+This in turn increases the incidence of birth complications, inhibits the release of beta-endorphin, and makes both mother and baby drowsy and less responsive to each other.
+The baby is quickly separated from his mother for resuscitation.

 A baby separated from his mother is stressed!
 Stress and love are mutually exclusive!

 Picture the newborn's contorted facial expression, the exaggerated body movements, the crying, and know that there are undesirable changes in heart rate, respiratory rate, blood pressure, oxygen saturation, vagal tone, and plasma cortisol.
 These are the signs and symptoms of stress.